A Lagrangian approach to totally dissipative evolutions in Wasserstein spaces: Dissipative operators in Hilbert spaces and extensions

 Thanks to \eqref{smgprop} and Theorem \ref{thm:brezis3}(4) we have that for every $t \in [s,1]$ it holds

 This proves that there exists some constant $C>0$ (depending solely on $x_0,\lambda,y,\varrho$ and $M$) such that

-Being the constant independent on $s$, we conclude that $x$ is absolutely continuous in $(0,1)$; using also Theorem \ref{thm:brezis3}, this proves (1).
+Since the constant is independent on $s$, we conclude that $x$ is absolutely continuous in $(0,1)$; using also Theorem \ref{thm:brezis3}, this proves (1).
 To prove (3), it is enough to use the above estimate with Theorem \ref{thm:brezis3}(3),(4). \end{proof}